KonstantinRr/groningen-guide/knowledgebase.md

 ## Inference process

+The inference engine uses forward chaining to gain more information from the current knowledge.
+Whenever it runs out of new rules to activate it will ask a question to the user to gain more information.
 The basic inference process can be summarized using the following pseudo code.

 ```
 Goal inferenceProcess() {
     do {
-        infereVariables();
+        while didInfereNewFacts() {
+            infere();
+        }
         for goal in goals {
             if isGoalReached(goal)
                 return goal